giordano-lucas/dex-cyclic-arbitrage/index.md

 For instance, we could consider the following :

-1. `Number of cycles per cluster` :
+1. `Number of cycles per cluster` : a sanity check to understand the overall quality of the clustering.
+Indeed, if `99%` of cycles are clustered together, we won't be able to extract meaningfull information out of the clustering.
 2. `Profit per cluster` : we would expect to observe clusters more profitable than others
 3. `Proftiability per cluster` : this metric is related to the risk associated to a cluster.
 Indeed, some clusters could be less profitable than others (in average) but yielding a higher probablity to make a profit in the end.
 It s the type of analysis that we would like to conduct with this metric.
-4. `Token Distribution understanding per cluster` :
+4. `Token distribution understanding per cluster` : one desirable property of a interesting clustering could be to observe imporant differences in terms of token distribution across clusters.
+For example, computing the  `median` of the distribution would allow us to undersand wether or not only a few tokens that are very profitable or not are used.
+Furthermore, the entropoy of the distribution, can be used as a comparision to a random clustering.

 {% include_relative figures/clustering/Profitability_of_each_cluster_train.html %}